Boat on Lake Superior Near Pictured Rocks National Lakshore

 Beyond Miners Castle, you will see the vast sandstone walls of Painted Coves and the mineral-streaked Caves of All Colors that lend the park its name.
 These ‘pictured rocks’ are a must see!

-Pictured Rocks National Lakeshore what to see and do
+Painted Coves in Pictured Rocks National Lakeshore

 Lovers’ Leap, also called Petit Portal Arch, is a stunning arch that extends from the shoreline to an outcropping in Lake Superior.
 Rainbow Cave is the largest cave on the Pictured Rocks shoreline.
 Both Lovers’ Leap and Rainbow Cave are especially fun features through which to paddle if you take a kayak tour!